Saturday, February 28, 2009

 It's an amazing scene, but also from the symbolic perspective, since his death also marks the death of the 70s spirit and the start of a new, dark era of 80s where all the characters will experience a tragic faith.
 The film observes how the 80s marked the return of increasing conservatism and intolerance that caused the decay of the system the protagonists were working in, and yet how they are branded as porn actors and thus can't do any other job.
-It is unbelievable how the tricky theme was handled with ease and how the long running time just melts away thanks to the energetic execution: thanks to Anderson's passionate obsession with his material and style, "Boogie Nights" are charged from start to finish, and even banal scenes like the one where Buck is picking doughnuts at a store seem fascinating.
-Still, even though the lost focus towards the rather chaotic end is not a problem, the viewers sense that it should have been, and the screenplay is at times rather and repetitive.
-All the actors were well picked, from Mark Wahlberg as the main actor up to real porn actress Nina Hartley, but the best job was delivered by Burt Reynolds (who won the Golden Globe and New York Film Critics Circle Award as best supporting actor) as porn director Jack Horner who just wanted to make an artistic porn film that would intrigue the audience more with its story than its nudity.
-He maybe did not achieve it, but Anderson did.
+It is unbelievable how the tricky theme was handled with ease and how the long running time just melts away thanks to the energetic execution: thanks to Anderson's passionate obsession with his material and style, "Boogie Nights" are charged from start to finish, and even banal scenes like the one where Buck is picking doughnuts in a store seem fascinating.
+Still, even though the lost focus towards the rather chaotic end is not a problem, the viewers sense that it should have been, and the screenplay is at times rather repetitive.
+All the actors were well picked, from Mark Wahlberg as the main actor up to real porn actress Nina Hartley, but the best job was delivered by Burt Reynolds, who was given several awareds as best supporting actor as porn director Jack Horner who just wanted to make an artistic porn film that would intrigue the audience more with its story than its nudity.
+Maybe Horner didn't achieve it, but Anderson did.